 I purchased what I thought was an expensive textbook.
 I noted the cool marketing design on the cover graced by the name of Philip Kotler.

 Of course, in the pre-Internet age, I couldn’t simply Google Philip Kotler’s name to learn about him.
 Instead, I read the bio on the book’s sleeve.
 I soaked up the information the instructor provided in the classroom.

 Kotler’s principles delved into consumer behavior, why people think a certain way and how you must listen to the customer and adapt your product.
 It was compelling.
 The more I learned about Philip Kotler, the more I liked the class, which ultimately impacted me and the path I followed.

 Consumer behavior.
 Marketing management.
 Strategic planning.
 Leadership.
 Management.
-Organizational behavior.
+Organizational Behavior.
 Psychology.
-All the things about what make people tick all tied back to the marketing principles Philip Kotler wrote about.
+All the things about what makes people tick all tied back to the marketing principles Philip Kotler wrote about.

 Kotler “literally” wrote the book on marketing.
 He published the first true book on the principles of marketing and later on marketing management.

 He pushed for marketing to become a discipline back in the 1960s.
 Kotler believed marketing was an essential part of economics and saw that demand was influenced not only by price but also by advertising, promotions, sales forces, direct mail, middlemen and distribution channels.

 He saw how important this was and pushed for marketing to become its own major at universities and as part of MBA programs.

 One of his first phrases holds that “the organization’s marketing task is to determine the needs, wants and interests of target markets and to achieve the desired results more effectively and efficiently than competitors in a way that preserves or enhances the consumer’s or society’s well-being.”